 - Adjunct Assistant Professor, School of Medicine, Dept. of Ophthalmology, Eye Institute, WVU, (02/2013 – present)

 - Adjunct Assistant Professor, Department of Chemical Engineering, WVU, (2017 – 2020)

 - Associate Professor, Lane Department of Computer Science and Electrical Engineering, West Virginia University (08/2017 – 8/2020)

 - Assistant Professor, Lane Department of Computer Science and Electrical Engineering, West Virginia University (08/2012 – 08/2017)

 Thirimachos Bourlai is an associate professor in the School of Electrical & Computer Engineering at the University of Georgia.
-He also serves as an adjunct associate professor in the WVU’s Lane Department of Computer Science and Engineering, and an adjunct assistant professor in the WVU’s School of Medicine, Department of Ophthalmology, Department of Forensic and Investigative Science and Department of Chemical Engineering.
+He also serves as an adjunct associate professor in the WVU’s Lane Department of Computer Science and Engineering, and an adjunct assistant professor in the WVU’s School of Medicine, Department of Ophthalmology.
 He is the founder and director of the Multi-Spectral Imagery Lab.